-Upon receipt of the PRF group FR team recommendations, the ICANN Board would be required by the ICANN bylaws to review the recommendations and either adopt, modify or reject those recommendations.
-The process for the ICANN Board's review of the PRF FR recommendations would be articulated in the bylaws.
-These bylaws could would be "fundamental bylaws" (i.e., subject to a high threshold for amendment by the empowered multistakeholder community outside of the ICANN Board's powers).
-This would need to integrate with requirement has been integrated into the CCWG Accountability work stream.
+Upon receipt of the IFR team recommendations, the ICANN Board would be required by the ICANN bylaws to review the recommendations and either adopt, modify or reject those recommendations.
+The process for the ICANN Board's review of the IFR recommendations would be articulated in the bylaws.
+These bylaws would be "fundamental bylaws" (i.e., subject to a high threshold for amendment by the empowered multistakeholder community outside of the ICANN Board's powers).
+This requirement has been integrated into the CCWG Accountability work stream.

-If the ICANN Board did not substantially adopt the PRF group IRF [or Separation Review] recommendations, an ICANN accountability mechanism would provide for input by the empowered multistakeholder community.
-In athe membership structure currently being recommended by the CCWG Accountability in its draft proposal, this mechanism could be an approval or veto over the ICANN Board decision.
+If the ICANN Board did not substantially adopt the IRF [or Separation Review] recommendations, an ICANN accountability mechanism would provide for input by the empowered multistakeholder community.
+In the membership structure currently being recommended by the CCWG Accountability in its draft proposal, this mechanism would be an approval or veto over the ICANN Board decision.
 In a designator structure, this mechanism could be a request by the designators for a reconsideration of the ICANN Board decision.
-In addition or alternatively, an IRP mechanism could be instituted to review an ICANN Board rejection of a PRFan IFR [or Separation Review] recommendation.
+In addition or alternatively, an IRP mechanism could be instituted to review an ICANN Board rejection of an IFR [or Separation Review] recommendation.
 Ultimately, the designators (or members) would have the power to recall the ICANN Board.
-This power would enable the designators (or members) to replace the ICANN Board with directors who will implement the PRFIFR recommendations, consistent with the desire of the multistakeholder community.
+This power would enable the designators (or members) to replace the ICANN Board with directors who will implement the IFR recommendations, consistent with the desire of the multistakeholder community.